thunderz99/java-cosmos/README.md

     // support incrementing a number field
     // see https://docs.microsoft.com/en-us/azure/cosmos-db/partial-document-update-getting-started?tabs=java

-    // increment age by 1
+    // increment age by 1.
+Supports int / long / double.
     var result = db.increment("Collection1", "id1", "/age", 1, "Users");

     // increment age by -5
     var result = db.increment("Collection1", "id1", "/age", -5, "Users");

+		// 404 Not Found Exception will be throw if the id does not exist var result = db.increment("Collection1", "not exist id", "/name", 1, "Users");

     // 400 Bad Request Exception will be throw if the field is not an integer var result = db.increment("Collection1", "id1", "/name", 1, "Users");